dr0pside/numerology-bs/README.md

 # numerology-bs
-Tool to get your numerology numbers.
-Just a silly project.
+Tool to get your numerology numbers for some reason.